cachho/repo-loader/README.md

    ```bash
    python -m unittest test_gpt_repository_loader.py
    ```
-Now, the test harness is added to the `gpt-repository-loader` project.
-You can run the tests by executing the command `python -m unittest test_gpt_repository_loader.py` in your terminal.
+Now, the test harness is added to the `gptrepo` project.
+You can run the tests by executing the command `tox` in your terminal.

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.